Modern Slavery

 • Raised awareness of the issues and the requirements of the Modern Slavery Act.

-Furthermore, Hg’s investment process includes a comprehensive ESG assessment of our funds’ portfolio companies as part of onboarding and typically at least annually thereafter.
-The assessment covers over 180 ESG metrics, including human rights and modern slavery.
-Hg sets out certain criteria, including that portfolio companies implement a code of conduct and a whistleblowing procedure.
+Furthermore, Hg’s investment process includes a comprehensive ESG assessment of our funds’ portfolio companies as part of onboarding and annually thereafter.
+Our most recent assessment in 2023 covered 210 ESG metrics, including human rights and modern slavery.
+The results of the annual assessment allows us to identify any gaps or areas for improvement amongst our portfolio.
+Hg sets out certain criteria to redress any such gaps, for example requiring that portfolio companies implement a code of conduct and a whistleblowing procedure.

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Hg’s slavery and human trafficking statement for the financial year ending on the 31 March 2023.
-It has been approved by Hg’s Board and signed by Steven Batchelor on the 19 September of 2023.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes Hg’s slavery and human trafficking statement for the financial year ending on the 31 March 2024.
+It has been approved by Hg’s Board and signed by Steven Batchelor on 8 October 2024.

 Steven Batchelor